paulvincent8000/documents.github.io/amervallei_webmaster_gids.md

 Newsletters are published as Posts (Berichten).
 Assign the category Newsletter to ensure they will appear on the sidebar of the home page.
 ## Publish Events
 Events are posted from the Events section of the administrators dashboard.
 Current and future events will appear on the front page in chronological order.

+## Minor Updates (e.g. plug-ins)
+1. Enure backup is available from host
+   Backups are automatically made each day.
+If no activity has taken place on the site then the backup from the previous day will be available.
+2. Create staging Site
+3. Update plug-ins on staging Site and note the order
+4. If all updates are successful the staging site is now available as backup for the live site.
+Update same plug-ins in the same order.
+5. If updates on the live site are successful then delete the staging site.
+Otherwise copy the staging site to live and test.
+Then delete the staging site.